 Forgery or Alteration of Massachusetts Driver's License or Possession of Altered Document: Can be arrested with a fine up to \$500, imprisonment up to five years or some combination.
 Loss of license for one year.

-Underage (21) Purchase or Attempted Purchase of Alcohol: Subject to \$300 fine and mandatory three-month license suspension.
+Underage (21) Purchase or Attempted Purchase of Alcohol: Subject to \$300 fine and 180-day suspension.

-Purchasing Alcohol for Minors: A fine up to \$2,000, imprisonment up to six months or some combination.
+Purchasing Alcohol for Minors: A fine up to \$2,000, imprisonment up to one year or some combination.

 REPORTING CRIMINAL HARASSMENT